Daens (film)

 Daens is a 1992 Belgian period drama film directed by Stijn Coninx and based on a novel by Louis Paul Boon.
-The film stars Jan Decleir, Gérard Desarthe, Antje de Boeck, and Michael Pas, and recounts the real-life story of Adolf Daens, a Catholic priest in Aalst who strives to improve the miserable working conditions in the local factories.'
-It received a nomination for the Academy Award for Best Foreign Language Film in 1992.
+The film stars Jan Decleir, Gérard Desarthe, Antje de Boeck, and Michael Pas, and recounts the life of Adolf Daens, a Catholic priest in Aalst who strives in the late 19th and early 20th century to improve the miserable working conditions in the local factories.
+It was nominated for the Academy Award for Best Foreign Language Film in 1992.

 The film was shot in Belgium and also in Poland: in Łódź (Księży Młyn) and Piotrków Trybunalski.

 In 2008, the film's screenplay was adapted into a stage musical.